elorzafe/amplify-types/RFC Draft.md

 ## [Bug fix: Remove `any` cast needed for subscriptions](https://github.com/aws-amplify/amplify-js/issues/7589#issuecomment-1258596131)

-In v5, there's a type mismatch bug for GraphQL subscriptions that forces the developer to cast to `any` to unsubscribe.
+In v5, there's a type mismatch bug for GraphQL subscriptions that forces the developer to cast to `any` to subscribe or unsubscribe.
 We plan on fixing this for v6.

 **Current Usage (v5)**
 ```ts